BarnMTB/ZenDivider/README.md

 Created with Zen Browser in mind.
 Great for browsers with vertical tabs.

 Created as an makeshift solution while waiting for [Zen Browser](https://github.com/zen-browser/desktop) to [implement tab folders](https://github.com/zen-browser/desktop/pull/7359).
-It'll look like a tab folder that's always opened.
+It'll look a bit similar to a tab folder if those can't be closed & has no icons.

 # How to use it